AlexITC/crypto-coin-alerts/alerts-server/README.md

 See [JWTConfig](app/com/alexitc/coinalerts/config/JWTConfig.scala).

 ### Controllers
-For building the HTTP API, we use the [controllers package](app/controllers), the controller classes make extensive use of the [AbstractJsonController](app/com/alexitc/coinalerts/commons/AbstractJsonController.scala) that help us to build a controllers that receives JSON and produces JSON (it handles application errors as well), it is still experimental and improving frequently.
+For building the HTTP API, we use the [controllers package](app/controllers), the controller classes make extensive use of the [AbstractJsonController](https://github.com/AlexITC/playsonify/blob/master/playsonify/src/com/alexitc/playsonify/AbstractJsonController.scala) (from [playsonify](https://github.com/AlexITC/playsonify)), it help us to build a controllers that receives JSON and produces JSON (it handles application errors as well).

 The controllers could receive a model (that should be deserializable using play-json) and produce model (that is serializable using play-json).